hoshi-messenger/hoshi/README.md

 - [X] Abstract audio interface, shouldn't have Rodio in clientlib
 - [X] Make the clientlib reconnection logic more robust
 - [X] Simple bots (Echo / Jukebox)
+- [X] Work on the merkle-tree based sync with gossip support
+- [X] Allow / Show messages from unknown people, change titleline so that instead of edit/delete we have add/block

 ## License